apprehensions/wfreeze/README.md

 # wfreeze

 Freeze the screen, and run a command.
-Works well with [slurp].
+Works well with [slurp] and compositors such as river and dwl.

 No new wayland events are handled after successfully freezing, since having new outputs added or disconnected breaks the purpose of freezing.